yousufmh/MedicalPortal/README.md

 # MedicalPortal
- MedicalPortal for insurance company FluuStack System using Springboot and freemaker.
+ MedicalPortal for insurance company FullStack System using Springboot and freemaker.